 We recommend having a 2nd cable anyway, you never know what will happen to one.
 You can price them and see reviews here:

-When all is said and done we think that the Epiphone Les Paul 100 is the best guitar for Rocksmith.
+When all is said and done we think that the Epiphone Les Paul Guitar Player Pack is the best guitar for Rocksmith.
 It has a great combination of quality, size, sound, and price for someone learning with the Rocksmith game!

-Have you learned using an instrument other than what we’ve listed here?
+Have you learned to use an instrument other than what we’ve listed here?
 We’d love to hear your opinions!
 Comment below and we’ll check out your recommendations!